marcellodesales/node-dirquire/README.md

   // Setup each task
   var Tasks = dirquire(dir, filters);
   Tasks.forEach(function(Task) {
-    // Verifying the module
-    console.log("Verifying the task at " + Task.filePath);
+    // Report that the task was loaded... log.info("Verifying the task at " + Task.filePath);

     if (Task.error) {
-      // Report the error for instance
+      // Report the error for instance...
-      console.log("ERROR: " + Task.error.message);
+      log.error(Task.error.message);

     } else {
       // Execute the module